agsb/jelly/README.md

 How the standart devices could be changed ?
 Maybe using the bytes at first two positions of data tape, to select which port to use, as input and output, as like in many microcontrolers ?

-The math could include opcodes, for negation a byte, for reverse a byte.
+The math could include opcodes, for shifts, negation, and reverse a byte.

 ## About loops